RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/Backlink highlighting - Basics.md

 It will copy a link that looks like `[[Lorem Ipsum.pdf#page=1&selection=4,0,4,11|Lorem Ipsum, page 1]]`,  clicking which will take you to the exact location in the PDF file where you copied the link from.

 However, it doesn't work in the opposite way.
 While jumping to a text selection in a PDF from a markdown file works like a charm, you can't go to the markdown file linking to the text selection.
-Also, it is difficult to see what parts of the PDF is referenced in your notes at a glance.
+Also, it is difficult to see what parts of the PDF are referenced in your notes at a glance.

 ## Introducing backlink highlighting